Interface In Java Interview Questions

 What happens in multiple inheritances from Java 8?

-• In Java 8, a class can implement 2 or more interfaces and this might arise ambiguity problem with the introduction default method inside interface
+• In Java 8, a class can implement 2 or more interfaces, and this might cause ambiguity problems with the introduction default method inside the interface

 • Ambiguity problem arises because; both interfaces can have the same method with exactly the same signature